j-paro/cybersecurity-bootcamp/AzureEnvironment/README.md

 - Web-1: 10.0.0.5
 - Web-2: 10.0.0.6

-We have installed the following Beats on these machines:
+We have installed the following Beats (installation instructions and configuration are not in this README) on these machines:
 - Metricbeat
 - Filebeat